 Aristotle may have lived a long time ago in a different land, but his slightly acerbic exaggeration still has a ring of truth to it.
 Good teachers still play a significant role in making us who we are.
 The teachers who shape us may not always be standing at the head of a classroom (including, of course, our parents), but wherever they’re found, they are doing something that no one else can do: changing our view of the world and making us into something better than we were before.

-In the next couple of weeks, kids from 4 to 18 (not to mention a large contingent of older students) will be returning to the classroom in the great back-to-school migration that takes place at the end of every summer.
-Bio.com marks the occasion with a remembrance of a few people who, through education, had a transformative influence on people’s lives.
+As kids return to the classroom in the great back-to-school migration that takes place at the end of every summer.
+Biography.com marks the occasion with a remembrance of a few people who, through education, had a transformative influence on people’s lives.

 Many parents have probably felt at one time or another that one of their child’s teachers was a “miracle worker,” a teacher who somehow gets results where other teachers have failed.
 Although the idea of a miracle worker has entered common parlance, the phrase was coined by Mark Twain to describe one particular person.
 In fact, the term has become almost synonymous with her name.
 That person is Anne Sullivan, the teacher of Helen Keller.